 Purples (ENTJ, ENFJ) are outgoing and confident, and although they’re extroverted, they often thrive when they keep interaction to a minimum during workouts or limit it to a regular workout buddy.
 They always have a plan and aren’t easily deterred from their goals.
 “They can walk into an unfamiliar gym and easily figure out what they need to do,” Brue notes.
 But their routines can get stale over time without their noticing, and they need help bumping up the intensity to achieve their goals.

 Motivation: Purples like uncomplicated routines that are easy to replicate, such as 20 minutes of cardio followed by 20 minutes of strength training.
 To avoid plateaus and overuse injuries, try new machines and train a variety of muscle groups each workout.
 Map out what you plan to do ahead of time so you feel confident and focused.
 Occasionally bump up the incline or speed, or hire a trainer to push you further.
 If you have the space, set up a home gym or workout area so you can exercise more frequently.
+(Try this month-long program designed to help you feel powerful, confident, and grounded.)

 Suggested Activities: Lap swimming, cardio and strength training, running, cycling.